jeremyButtler/find--Co-infections/source/fastqGrepSrc/README.md

 fastqGrep uses a hash table combined with a balanced tree (using AVL method) to identify matching read ids.
 The hash table reduces the best case look up time to O(1), while the balanced tree ensures that the worst case look up time is around, but not quite O(nlog(n)).
-This reduces the impact of collisions in hashing and is likely why the gmp version of the pipeline is faster then seqkit when extracting all reads (see if figures in libGMPVersion folder).

 The string version (default) finds the hash by multiplying all characters in a c-string and then taking the modulo of the array size.
-While the gmp version flips the c-string, discards any non-hex digits (not 0-9 or a-f) and converts the c-string to a big number.
-The hash is found using Knuths multiplicate hash on the 64 most significant bits of the big number.
+While the default version reverses the c-string, discards any non-hex digits (not 0 to 9 or a to f) and converts the c-string to a big number.
+The hash is then found using Knuths multiplicate hash on the 64 most significant bits of the big number.
 The non-hashed big number is also used to detect if the read id matches any input read ids.